 What Could Be Improved:

-- Not intended for cats with certain food sensitivities
+- Not ideal for cats with certain food sensitivities

 5. Wagmee Natural Allergy Relief Drops for Cats